 We'll welcome you into the fold with a bespoke package of learning, support, and a full induction programme, equipping you with all the tools you need to reach your potential.
 Plus, you'll have a designated 'buddy' to work with whilst you learn the ropes.

-We are incredibly proud of our HCSW workforce, your contribution is vital for delivering exceptional patient care.
+We are incredibly proud of our HCSW workforce, your contribution is vital for delivering exceptional patient care in our acute settings, and out in the community as part of our Urgent Community Response teams.
 It is important to protect your wellbeing, so we will always be on hand with support alongside your warm and compassionate team of fellow professionals.